 Orthodontics is the branch of dentistry that specializes in the diagnoses, prevention and treatment of dental and facial irregularities.
 The technical term for these problems is “malocclusion” which means bad bite.
 The practice of orthodontics requires professional skill in the design, application and control of corrective appliances, such as braces, to bring teeth, lips and jaws into proper alignment to achieve facial balance.

 An orthodontist is a dental specialist trained in the diagnosis, prevention and treatment of dental and facial irregularities.
-Orthodontics must first attend college, followed by a four year graduate dental program at a university level dental school accredited by the American Dental Association (ADA) or Canadian Dental Association (CSA).
+Orthodontics must first attend college, followed by a four year graduate dental program at a university level dental school accredited by the American Dental Association (ADA) or Canadian Dental Association (CDA).
 They must then successfully complete an additional two to three year residency program of advanced dental education in orthodontics accredited by the ADA/CDA.
-Only dentists who have successfully completed this advanced specialty education may call themselves an orthodontist.
+Only dentists who have successfully completed their advanced specialty education and registered with their Provincial College as an orthodontist may call themselves as an orthodontist.

 It is usually difficult for the general public to determine if treatment is necessary because there are many problems that can occur even though the front teeth look straight.
 Also, there are some problems that look intimidating and complex which will resolve on their own.
 Asking your general dentist is a good reference as well.
 With the extra education an orthodontist possesses, we can be your best resource because it is all we do.
 It’s our specialty.
 In order to best assess your case, we do a comprehensive initial evaluation and follow it up with an informative and personalized consultations which is all inclusive with the initial fee.
 We would be more than happy to see your child and make any recommendations necessary.